 This availability ensures you’ll have support even if a problem arises outside of normal business hours.

-Once you know the overall cost of a managed services contract in addition to the circumstantial costs covered in this article (additional hardware, new user, excluded on-site services, after-hours support), you’ll have an overall idea of how much you can expect to pay for managed services.
-This should ease your mind about signing a contract.
+However, now you know the overall cost of a managed services contract and how to spot “hidden fees,” such as an audit, hardware, user changes, additional devices, after-hours support, and excluded on-site services.
+So, you should have a clearer idea of how much you can expect to pay for managed services and, hopefully, more confidence in signing a contract.

-Are you ready to take the next step and learn more about a managed IT services contract?
-Check out our free e-guide about signing a contract with The KR Group.
+Are you ready to take the next step and learn more about what your managed IT services agreement could look like?
+Then, check out our free e-guide about signing a contract with The KR Group.